Connect with others who understand.

 Genetic Testing

-There are different types of genetic tests that can be used to detect epilepsies with a genetic cause.
-No single test exists to diagnose all genetic epilepsies, so you may need to undergo multiple tests.
+Different types of genetic tests can be used to detect epilepsies with a genetic cause.
+There is no single test to diagnose all genetic epilepsies, so you may need to undergo multiple tests.
 Genetic tests for epilepsy include an epilepsy gene panel, chromosome microarray, and whole-exome sequencing.
-Most genetic tests are conducted on DNA material extracted from a blood sample or saliva sample.
+Most genetic tests are done using DNA from a blood sample or a saliva sample.

 Reasons for Genetic Testing

-Genetic information can be beneficial at many points along the disease process, from diagnosis to treatment, with the goal of realizing full seizure control:
+Genetic information helps at different stages of the disease, from diagnosis to treatment, with the goal of achieving full seizure control.
+It can:

-• It can help provide access to resources and specialist health care providers, especially in harder-to-treat cases of epilepsy.
+• Offer access to resources and specialists, especially for harder-to-treat cases of epilepsy

-• It gives the doctor better data to help influence their selection and dosing of antiepileptic drugs (AEDs) and other facets of a treatment plan, especially for people with refractory epilepsy.
+• Help doctors choose and adjust antiepileptic drugs and other parts of the treatment plan, particularly for people with refractory epilepsy

-• It enables further insight into the treatment and prognosis of genetic epilepsies.
+• Provide insight into the treatment and prognosis (outlook) of genetic epilepsies

 Nyaka Mwanza has worked with large global health nonprofits focused on improving health outcomes for women and children.
 Learn more about her here.